SmartableAI/election/_events/2020-10-07-vice-presidential-debate.md

 ---
 name: "Vice Presidential Debate"
-excerpt: "The first presidential debate between President Trump and former vice president Joe Biden is scheduled to take place Sept.
-29, and there are two more set for Oct.
-15 and 22."
+excerpt: "The vice presidential debate is scheduled to take place on Wednesday, October 7, 2020, at Kingsbury Hall at the University of Utah in Salt Lake City.
+Susan Page of USA Today will moderate the vice presidential debate."
 originalUrl: https://debate2020.utah.edu/
 type: conference
 startDateTime: 2020-10-08T01:00:00Z